isomerpages/moe-northvistapri/_co-curricular-activities/Visual & Performing Arts/Chinese Dance.md

 #### CCA Schedule
-Mondays and Fridays.
-Schedule will be sent to parents via Parents Gateway before the start of a new semester.
+Every Monday and Friday.
+Schedule will be sent to parents via Parents Gateway before the start of a new term/semester.

 #### CCA Teachers